patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/drawer/drawer.md

 id: Drawer
 section: components
 ---
-The **Drawer** is a sliding panel that enters from the right edge of the viewport.
+The **drawer** is a sliding panel that enters from the right edge of the viewport.
 It can be configured to either overlay content on a page or create a sidebar by pushing that content to the left.

 ## Usage